zkashner/learning-boid-flocking/README.md

 The goal of our project is to better understand the dynamics of these groups with the hope of being able to apply what we learn to increase the efficiency and feasibility of utilizing robot swarms to help better our surroundings in ways that humans are not able to physically accomplish.
 Based on the Boid artificial life program for modeling flocking behavior, we propose to use learning techniques to learn this flocking behavior.
 Rather than using traditional rule based models to dictate the collective motion of flocking agents, we propose different reinforcement learning techniques to learn this complex task.
 We then hope to further extend our model to capture more complex flocking behaviors, such as obstacle avoidance, ultimately being able to apply our learned flocking behavior to a series of complex tasks such as path following through obstacle mazes.

-The central challenge we face in this endeavor is fully defining an unstructured task.
-We are tasking with determining relevant features for learning, as well as defining expressive reward functions to properly shape the learning process.
 In order to evaluate our results, we experiment with different self defined metrics to measure the success of our flocking algorithm compared to standard approaches.
 Lastly, for training and testing our learning algorithms we present a simulation environment to visualize agent interaction dynamics.